Tencent estimate-beating profit driven by phone games

 | BEIJING

-BEIJING Tencent Holdings Ltd, China's biggest listed tech firm, posted its second quarter of year-on-year profit gain of more than 50 percent as smartphone gaming revenue continued to grow at a breakneck pace.
+BEIJING Tencent Holdings Ltd (0700.HK), China's biggest listed tech firm, posted its second quarter of year-on-year profit gain of more than 50 percent as smartphone gaming revenue continued to grow at a breakneck pace.

-Net income rose 59 percent to 5.84 billion yuan (568.61 million pounds) in the three months to end-June compared with a year earlier, Tencent said on Wednesday.
+Net income rose 59 percent to 5.84 billion yuan ($949 million) in the three months to end-June compared with a year earlier, Tencent said on Wednesday.
 That beats a mean estimate of 5.73 billion yuan based on a Thomson Reuters SmartEstimate poll of 10 analysts.

+Tencent, with a market cap of more than $160 billion, has built its success on WeChat, known as Weixin in China.

-The Shenzhen-based company is also monetising games on its other large mobile social network, Mobile QQ.
+The Shenzhen-based company is also monetizing games on its other large mobile social network, Mobile QQ.

 "Revenue growth in the online game business mainly reflected contributions from smartphone games integrated with Mobile QQ and Weixin, as well as growth in PC client games," Tencent said in its earnings release.